plonzari/blog/_posts/2021-06-01-Quantifying-Self.md

 ---

 Some time ago I modified a Chrome extension to track the time spent on individual web pages.
-I the past year data for 80K visits to different pages on 3982 domains has been registered, together with the time actively spent on them.
+During the past year data for 80K visits to different pages on 3982 domains has been registered, together with the time actively spent on them.

 Most pages are visited for a very short time, while there is a significant number of pages on which